gems-at223/OceanCarbonChem/README.md

 # OceanCarbonChem
-Numerical simulations of ocean carbonate chemistry in the ocean.
+Numerical simulations of carbonate chemistry in the ocean.